JanetRossini/coaster/journal.md

 OK let's extract the comment from Vehicle.
 Put it in test_vehicle?
 A file of its own. vehicle.md.
 Commit: move vehicle comment to vehicle.md.

+Now let's move Vehicle into VtFileWriter and remove vehicle.py.
+Almost forgot to repin the test tab after reboot.
+Remind me to mention that when next we work together.

+Use the Move refactoring.
+Tests green. vehicle.py is empty.
+Remove the file with Safe Delete.
+Green.
+Commit: move vehicle to vtfilewriter, remove vehicle.py